 Education was primary in her life.
 She earned her Ed.D. in Higher Education from Nova Southeastern University in Florida.
 She taught in the School of Business and Economics at Cal State Los Angeles before coming to Pasadena City College.
-She taught business and marketing- merchandising courses for 23 years at PCC.
+She taught business and marketing-merchandising courses for 23 years at PCC.
 Prior to her teaching career, she worked in retail management.

-An avid traveler, Phyllis spent several summers with Global Volunteers, teaching English in Poland, Russia, China, and Ghana.
-While residing in Ventura after her retirement, she devoted much of her time and energy to The Friends of the Ventura Library and was a member of the Unitarian Church in Ventura.
+An avid traveler, Phyllis spent several summers with Global Volunteers, teaching English in Poland, Russia, China, and the Ventura Library and was a member of the Unitarian Church in Ventura.